Majorana Dark Matter in a new B-L model: Introduction

-The layout of the paper is as follows.
-In section 2, we start with a new variant of $U(1)_{B-L}$ gauge extension of SM with three exotic fermions and discuss the model structure, scalar potential, interaction Lagrangian.
-In section 3, we diagonalize the exotic fermion mass matrix to obtain the physical Majorana mass eigenstates.
-Section 4 narrates the relic density and its behaviour with various model parameters in scalar and vector portal regimes.
-Direct detection study is worked out in section 5.
-Collider limits on the current model are investigated in section 6 and section 7 deals with the indirect studies.
-Finally we conclude the work in section 8.
+The paper is organized as follows.
+In section II, we discuss a new variant of $U(1)_{B-L}$ gauge extension of SM with three exotic fermions and an extended scalar sector.
+In section III, we give details of the masses and mixings in the fermion and scalar sectors after spontaneous symmetry breaking.
+Section IV discusses the dark matter phenomenology including relic density and direct constraints.
+Collider limits on the current model are investigated in section V. Discussion regarding the generation of neutrino mass is presented in section VI and finally we conclude in section VII.